Notes on the Torrens Island and Environs map

-The entrance to the eastern creek is behind a sandbar directly opposite beacon 56.
+The entrance to the eastern creek is behind a sandbar directly opposite beacon 58 (with 4kn speed sign).
 The entrance is shallow and narrow, but the creek widens into a pool.
 Progress from there is blocked.
 (In early 2011 a fallen tree blocked this creek not far from the entrance.)

 At the eastern end of Garden Island is a channel, blocked by the power line causeway.
 The remains of Santiago are near the southern end, with the end of the boardwalk at the northern end.
 This is apparently known as Cassiopia Inlet

 Several other creeks exist on the island, one having an entrance near the Middle Ground Inner beacon: to find the entrance line up the speed sign with the substation on the hill beyond.
 There are gaps in the GPS track because of shielding by trees.
-In mid-2008 a tree came down not far from the entrance, effectively blocking access.
 Note that meanders near the entrance are not shown on the map.

 Farther north, another has its entrance at 73434 50319 (34° 45′ 51.0″ S 138° 31′ 28.2″ E), past some fallen branches.